This post contains affiliate links.

 How to make beefless stew

 Your beef stew recipe will be ready in only four simple steps.
 Begin by cooking the Gardein tips, and then heat the veggies!
 From there, add the rest of the ingredients as directed until your stew begins to form.
+This is just an overview.
+Jump to the recipe card for full instructions.

-Step 1: Cook the beefless tips
+Step 1: Cook the Beefless Tips

-Step 2: Heat the veggies
+Step 2: Heat the Veggies

 While the “beef” cooks, heat the remaining oil in a large pot over medium heat.
 Add the diced onion, celery, carrots, and garlic, cooking until the onion turns translucent and the veggies are vibrantly colored, about 5 minutes.

-Step 3: Create the stew
+Step 3: Create the Stew

 Sprinkle the flour over the vegetables and stir to evenly coat them.
 Slowly pour in the broth, stirring as you add it, and then add the wine.
 Increase the heat and bring the mixture to a gentle simmer – this should slightly thicken the stew.
 Add the potatoes, tomato paste, and herbs.
-Cover and let simmer until the potatoes are fork-tender, about 15 minutes.

-Step 4: Add the rest
+Step 4: Add the Rest

-Stir in the cooked “beef”, peas and optional flavor enhancers.
+Stir in the cooked “beef”, peas, and optional flavor enhancers.
 Season to taste with salt and pepper.
 Serve warm with love!

 This stew stores amazingly, which means one thing – it’s great for creating a double batch and saving some for later (hellooooo meal prep)!
 It can be stored in the fridge (up to 5 days) or freezer (2 to 3 months).